Learn how to get a smooth paint finish to give your DIY projects a professional look.

 Budget Friendly Hardwoods to Build With

-Using hardwood can get expensive, but there is a more budget friendly alternatives like knotty alder and poplar.
+Using hardwood can get expensive, but there are more budget friendly options like knotty alder and poplar.

-If you do not want the knots, you can always buy regular alder which is a bit more expensive but not as expensive as other hardwoods.
+If you do not want the knots, use regular alder (which is a bit more expensive but not as expensive as other hardwoods).
+Or you can fill the knots with epoxy or wood filler before painting.

 Poplar is a great option for painted furniture.
 It can have some uneven or greenish tones so if you are not painting, make sure to carefully pick out your boards to match.